ACTIVE LAWSUIT!

 If you purchased any Boar’s Head meat that is affected by this recall, you should not eat it, and either throw it away or return it to the point of purchase for a refund.
 Anyone concerned about a potential listeria food poisoning illness linked to recalled Boar’s Head meat should contact their healthcare provider or dial 9-1-1 immediately.

-• Leading Cause of Death: The CDC identifies Listeria as the third leading cause of death from foodborne illnesses in the U.S.
+• Leading Cause of Death: Listeria is the third leading cause of death from foodborne illnesses in the U.S., with approximately 260 deaths annually.

-• Intestinal Illness: Listeria typically causes mild intestinal illness, but can become invasive when it spreads beyond the intestines.
+• Intestinal Illness: While Listeria typically causes mild intestinal illness, it can become invasive if it spreads beyond the intestines, leading to severe complications.

-• Pregnancy Risks: Invasive Listeria during pregnancy can lead to miscarriage, stillbirth, premature delivery, or severe newborn infection, with fetal loss in 20% of cases and newborn death in 3%.
+• Fetal Loss: Invasive Listeria during pregnancy can result in miscarriage, stillbirth, or severe newborn infections, with a 20% fetal loss rate and a 3% newborn death rate.

 Source: U.S. Centers for Disease Control and Prevention (CDC) [5]